Maxim-Mazurok/google-api-typings-generator/gapi.client.discoveryengine-v1alpha/readme.md

 await gapi.client.discoveryengine.media.download({name: 'name'});

 /*
+Uploads a file for the assistant to use as a source of information within the session.
+*/
+await gapi.client.discoveryengine.media.upload({name: 'name'});

+/*
 Gets a Project.
 Returns NOT_FOUND when the project is not yet created.
 */
 await gapi.client.discoveryengine.projects.get({name: 'name'});